stevenjknaack/PantryChef/Front End/README.md

 copy link to browser

-4. open up the backend folder in eclipse or intellij press the run button
+4. open up the backend folder in eclipse or intellij change the password to your mysql password in the code press the run button

 then it should all work together :)